 This Chartreuse and lavender sour is my favorite lavender cocktail and a wonderful drink to make that you can sip on slowly.
 It is not overly strong and has a wonderful balance of citrus and floral notes.

-This drink is also made with egg whites which really gives it body and a beautiful foam top.
-The combination of liquors, citrus and the egg whites is what makes this drink a traditional cocktail sour.
+This Chartreuse sour is also made with egg whites which really gives it body and a beautiful foam top.
+The combination of Chartreuse liquor, citrus, and egg whites is what makes this drink a traditional cocktail sour.

 Ingredients Needed